 Development Jurisdiction Stage and Timing Impact and Considerations Current Key Documents and Further Guidance Dodd-Frank - rules on major swap participants US - SEC and CFTC The SEC and CFTC have adopted final rules on "major swap participants", "major security-based swap participants", "swap" and "security-based swap".
 The CFTC has adopted final rules on "major swap participants", "major security-based swap participants", "swap" and "security-based swap".
-Recommended actions: Investment managers will need to determine if they are "major swap participants", which will depend on the scale of their trading in OTC derivatives.
+Recommended actions: Investment managers will need to determine if their status has changed to "major swap participant", which will depend on the scale of their trading in OTC derivatives.
 The scope of the definition of "commodity interest" now includes many types of OTC derivatives.
 A fund trading OTC derivatives may be a "commodity pool" and subject to the US CFTC where it was not previously, to the extent the fund has any US investors.
+Where trading swaps with a U.S. nexus and to the extent not already completed, investment managers should be in contact with their swaps dealers to complete the necessary phases of the ISDA Dodd-Frank Act Protocol.
 Dechert has produced a number of DechertOnPoints : CFTC Finalizes Futures and Swaps Position Limit Rules CFTC Finalizes Swap Data Recordkeeping and Reporting Requirements CFTC Adopts Customer Property Segregation and Other Swap Regulations, Proposes Volcker Rule Impact of CFTC Swap Regulations on Structured Finance Industry.